 Dibutyl Phthalate (DBP)

 Dibutyl Phthalate (DBP) is a plasticizer used to make nail polish smoother, easier to apply and to prevent chipping.
-Concerns about its safety started when DBP was shown to cause birth defects in animal tests.
-However, no study has been done on humans and, in any case, the amounts of DBP to which rodents were exposed are much smaller than those used in nail polish.
+Concerns about its safety started when DBP was shown to cause birth defects and miscarriages in animal tests.
+However, no study has been done on humans and, in any case, the amounts of DBP to which rodents were exposed are much higher than those used in nail polish.
 This doesn’t mean, though, that DBP is safe to be used.
-Simply, considering the lack of studies on people, we don’t know whether DBP is safe or not safe for humans at the moment.
+The truth is that we don’t know yet how dangerous (or safe) it is for humans.
+In the meantime, better be safe than sorry.

 The Bottom Line

 Dibutyl Phthalate (DBP), Formaldehyde and Toluene are all very common allergens and irritants.
 Lately, serious concerns about their safety have been raised but so far, there is no proof that the small amounts used in nail polishes are harmful to humans.
-Still, there is also no proof of the contrary, so a lot of cosmetics brands and customers (me included) have been taking the “better safe than sorry” approach and avoid using these ingredients in their products.
+When it comes to DBP, I take the better safe than sorry approach, but I still use the other two ingredients every now and then.
+Lots of brands formulate their nail polishes without them, so if you’re still concerned about them, you can easily avoid them.

 Do you avoid Dibutyl Phthalate (DBP), Formaldehyde and Toluene in your nail polishes or don’t you care about the potential side effects?